 Intangible assets: related party rules: circumstances where relevant

-There are five circumstances where it is important to consider whether the other party to a transaction involving goodwill or intangible assets is a related party of the company in question.
+There are six circumstances where it is important to consider whether the other party to a transaction involving goodwill or intangible assets is a related party of the company in question.

 1. Whether an intangible asset comes within CTA09/PART8